wp-plugins/csv-2-post/readme.txt

 6. CSV 2 POST - Log page where you can monitor everything the plugin does

 == Changelog ==
+= 4.5 =
+* The function bcsub has been removed as it is not available on all servers and was not important for the operation of the plugin

 = 4.4 =
 * Released 13th March 2011